Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Introduction

-Here we present a multifaceted study of the electronic structure of CrI\textsubscript{3}, combining the experimental techniques of Angle-Resolved Photoemission Spectroscopy (ARPES) and X-ray Magnetic Circular Dichroism (XMCD) with density functional theory (DFT) and multiplet cluster calculations.
-Thorough analysis of absorption data demonstrates that CrI\textsubscript{3} displays a covalent character of the metal-ligand bond, caused by orbital mixing between Cr \textit{e\textsubscript{g}} and I 5\textit{p} states.
-The electronic band structure modifications induced by magnetic ordering at low temperatures were detected by temperature-dependent ARPES and supported by DFT calculations.
-They reveal that the electron transfer from the ligand to the metal atom is responsible for the stabilization of ferromagnetism in CrI\textsubscript{3}.
+In this work, we present a multifaceted study of the electronic structure of CrI\textsubscript{3} above and below the Curie temperature $T_C=\SI{61}{\K}$, combining Angle-Resolved Photoemission Spectroscopy (ARPES) and X-ray Magnetic Circular Dichroism (XMCD) with density functional theory (DFT) and multiplet cluster calculations.
+Absorption data demonstrate that CrI\textsubscript{3} displays a covalent character caused by orbital mixing between Cr \textit{e\textsubscript{g}} and I 5\textit{p} states.
+Electronic band structure modifications attributed to exchange-induced splitting and Hund's energy gain were detected by temperature-dependent ARPES and supported by DFT calculations.
+The combined techniques bring robust experimental proof that the Cr-I hybridization is responsible for the stabilization of ferromagnetism in CrI\textsubscript{3}, and establishes the role of Hund's coupling as a major driving force in this system.
 Our findings provide essential information on the electronic structure of this material, and offer new insight on the microscopic orbital mechanisms underpinning its properties.